iamtuxmeister/introduction-to-computers/guacamole/README.md

 a2enmod proxy proxy_wstunnel proxy_http ssl rewrite
 ```
 Copy and paste this config into the new file `/etc/apache2/sites-available/guacamole.conf`
+Be sure to replace example.io with your fqdn.

 ```
 editor /etc/apache2/sites-available/guacamole.conf